 - Fleet Maintenance

-The City Planning Department fosters a holistic, multi-disciplinary approach in guiding growth within the City of Tampa.
+Planning fosters a holistic, multi-disciplinary approach to guiding growth within the City of Tampa.

-The Purchasing Department, as provided for in the City Charter, is responsible for all aspects of the City's centralized procurement process.
+Purchasing is responsible for all aspects of the City's centralized procurement process.